Knowing what to look for is the key to prevention of illnesses.

-There is more to taking good care of a pet than just providing some food and shelter.
-Pets need attention, kindness, and sometimes a little help.
-One of the more tricky parts to spotting illness in a cat is their’ natural reluctance to show that they are in pain.
+Taking good care of your pet involves a lot more than just providing basic food and shelter.
+Pets need attention, kindness, and medical attention too.
+One of the more tricky parts to spotting illness in a cat is their’ natural reluctance to display signs of pain.
 But that does not mean they don’t suffer from it as we do!
 It is therefore on the owner to do frequent checks for diseases, infections, possible injuries, and parasites.

 The kidneys have a vital function in the body.
 When the organ suddenly fails as a result of food poisoning or starts to deteriorate due to poor diet choices or old age, this can have a severe impact on your pet’s general health.
 Chronic kidney disease is the most commonly diagnosed disease in older cats.

 An often overlooked but crucial aspect of caring for cats is maintaining their oral hygiene.
 Keeping gingivitis in check by routinely removing plaque and tartar with a brush or wipes prevents periodontal disease.
 A range of products is available on the market to help you maintain your cat’s oral hygiene.